Last Updated: May 18, 2020

-Africa: Africa airlines are adjusting their PAX schedules with Rwanda after Rwandair suspended all flights for 30 days.
+Africa: Airlines are adjusting their PAX schedules with Rwanda after Rwandair suspended all flights for 30 days.
 South African Airlines will only fly to Johannesburg and Cape Town.
 Ethiopian has cancelled most of their connections.

 1.2 Ocean Freight

 U.S.: Cargo handling continues at all U.S. ports and operations have not been interrupted.
 Volumes are expected to remain soft throughout the remainder of March as production ramps up in China.
-Port users are encouraged to check the websites of terminals to any changes in hours of operation.
-The Port of Houston has reopened.
+Port users are encouraged to check the websites of terminals for any changes in hours of operation.
 LA and Long Beach terminals have adjusted hours to disinfect between shifts, and gate operations will be idle from 4:45 pm to 7 pm until further notice.

-Panama Canal: The Panama Canal has issued draft restrictions for neo-panamaxes based on the present and predicted levels of Gatun Lake.
-Effective March 30, the maximum authorized draft to vessels transiting the neo-panamax locks would be 45.5 feet Tropical Fresh Water (TWF).
-A second draft restriction, effective April 17, will reduce the draft to 44.5 feet TFW).
+Panama Canal: The Panama Canal has reduced their workforce as booking cancellations surged, from 10,000 down to 3,600.
+Vessels transiting the canal are required to report conditions onboard, including any illnesses and if crew changes occurred within 14 days of arrival at the port.
+Ships will be quarantined if any there are any confirmed or suspected cases onboard.
+The Panama Canal Authority has also issued draft restrictions for neo-panamaxes based on the present and predicted levels of Gatun Lake.
+Effective March 30, the maximum authorized draft to vessels transiting the neo-panamax locks is 45.5 feet Tropical Fresh Water (TWF).
+Recent rainfall in the Canal watershed has allowed the Panama Canal Authority to suspend the second advisory, which was scheduled to take effect on April 17.
 Vessels with drafts over the restricted TFW will be required to trim or off-load cargo in order to transit the canal.
 The Panama Canal Authority will continue to monitor the level of Gatun Lake in order to announce future draft adjustments.